 How to buy Brockman Mining (BCK) shares

-Brockman Mining Limited is an other industrial metals & mining business based in Australia.
-Brockman Mining shares (BCK) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
+Brockman Mining is an other industrial metals & mining business based in Australia.
+Brockman Mining shares (BCK) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
 Brockman Mining has a market cap (total outstanding shares value) of $474.3 million.
 If you're looking to buy shares, check out the steps below.